 Larger anchor pieces that you plan your lawn and landscaping around help provide the illusion that the yard is larger than it looks.

-This may be a small water feature, a chiminea that you provide a seating area around, a pathway with a raised garden bed, a buddha head statuary, a sculpture or other type of lawn ornament.
+This may be a small water feature, a chiminea that you provide a seating area around, a pathway with a raised garden bed, a buddha head statuary like this, a sculpture or other type of lawn ornament.

 This may even include a sculptured evergreen of some sort or shaped tree.
 A Japanese maple or weeping cherry makes a great choice in this case according to: https://www.thelocaltreeexperts.com/in/evansville/

 Keep Your Colors Simple